Mbmatthews/PKP2600SI-Arduino-CAN-Controller/README.md

 - TimerOne

 ## Instructions
 Update your keypad to the REV1.5 software.
-Blink Marine's programming tool and instructions are included here.
+Blink Marine\'s programming tool and instructions are included here.
 Note that this requires the use of a KVaser or PCAN tool, or some emulator (CANable with PCAN  emulator software for example).

 Wire your arduino to the MCP2515 module.
 Make sure to use the INT pin from the MCP2515 and make sure that this goes to an Arduino pin that is capable of processing interrupts.

-Connect your CAN keypad to the MCP can network and power up the keypad using a power supply (12-24V DC), and make sure you have your 2 120$\Omega$ resistors in place on each end of the CAN bus.
+Connect your CAN keypad to the MCP can network and power up the keypad using a power supply (12-24V DC), and make sure you have your 2 120Ω resistors in place on each end of the CAN bus.
 Upload the sketch named "PKP2600SI_Configure.ino" to program the keypad to the desired message format, baudrate, etc.  Then upload the sketch named "PKP2600SI_MCP2515.ino" and watch the keyboard work.
 In this sketch you can clearly see how to set up the various key modes, and their colors for each state.
 The library uses TimerOne for periodic message transmission, but all other timer functions are left up to the end user to implement in the main loop like the provided sketch does with button 9.

 ## Library Commands
 Here is a list of all the pertinent library commands, although most of this can be gathered by looking at the example sketch.